legokor/INDACT_RobotArm/docs/HardwareDocumentation.md

         </tbody>
     </table>

-3. P3a: DB-37 connector on the back of the Electronics Box, color-coded <span style="color: blue">**BLUE**</span>.
+3. P03a: DB-37 socket connector on the back of the Electronics Box, color-coded <span style="color: blue">**BLUE**</span>.
     <img src="./db37.png" width=190 height=50 alt="DB-37 connector drawing"/>

-    - Counterpart (P3b) on the base of the robot
+    - Counterparts P03b is a DB-37 pin connector on the blue signal cable, P03c is a DB-37 socket connector on the other end of the blue signal cable, and P03d is a DB-37 pin connector on Aux.
+Control Board 1, located in the robot arm base (near the Phi axis).
-    - "Robot sensors": connecting the encoder, limit switch, and position sensing gate connections, as well as +24V and COM of the Auxiliary Control Boards to the Main Control Board.
+    - "Robot sensors": connecting the encoder, limit switch, and position sensing gate connections, as well as +24V and COM_PSU2 of the Auxiliary Control Boards to the Main Control Board.
-    - The sensor and 24V power wires break out from P3b to a DB-15 connector (Aux.
-Control Board 1) and DB-25 connector (Aux.
-Control Board 2)

     <table>
         <thead>